 - Call an emergency plumber and an electrician - do not touch anything electrical.

 - Take a photograph of all damaged items and make a note of the damage.

 What to expect when you make a claim

 If you need to make a claim, contact your insurer as soon as practical and they will give you advice on how to proceed.
-If the damage is substantial, it’s likely a loss adjuster will manage your claim and advise you on the best course of action.
+If the damage is substantial, your insurer may assign a loss adjuster – a specialist who assesses large insurance claims – to manage your claim and advise you on the best course of action.

 How will I know when my property is dry?

 The loss adjuster will instruct a professional restoration company.
 Once your house is dry, a Certificate of Dryness is usually issued.
 Personal items may either be replaced or restored depending on the level of damage and subject to the terms and conditions of your home insurance policy.